 These “major fields” of the Department are particularly important for shaping (a) a student’s curriculum (most major fields have a few required courses) and (b) the structure of his/her comprehensive examinations.
 When applying for admission, each student indicates the major field of history in which he/she wishes to concentrate.

 In addition, graduate students are encouraged to be aware of, and to take advantage of, the presence of faculty members who may work outside a student’s major field but who share similar thematic concerns or have experience in research methods relevant to a student’s developing research.
 See this list of Thematic Orientations that bring faculty together across fields.

-For details about the graduate program including information about funding, degree requirements, field-specific comprehensive exam requirements, graduate student teaching, and other information, please consult the Graduate Student Handbook.
+For details about the graduate program including information about funding, degree requirements, field-specific comprehensive exam requirements, graduate student teaching, and other information, please consult the Requirements, Guides, and Policies page.